tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 -   ``allowed_values``

     A list of allowed values.
+See also :ref:`config-schema_object-validate`

 ..  _config-schema_node_annotation-apply_default_if: